david-fong/okiidoku/design/old-ideas.md

 # Old Ideas

+## Not Possible (?)

+- what: try using the GCC "section" function attribute to put same-order code in the same section.
+Ex. "text-okiidoku-o3".
+Test this on an older commit and see how it goes.
+May want to get rid of usages of `[[gnu::hot/cold]]`.
+  - motivation: code locality.
+  - why it doesn't work: can't use template arguments in attribute string-argument values. :(

 ## Things Tried that I Reverted

 - separating the monomorphic containers and algorithms each into their own dynamic library and making another separate library for the visitor pattern.